Skip to Content

 • Bamboo, which is grown and processed for usage as building materials, contains allergens that can lead to severe respiratory issues.
 In poorly treated flooring materials, volatile organic compounds may also cause headaches in individuals prone to allergic reactions.

-Similarly, formaldehyde and arsenic used to treat harvested bamboo can cause breathing problems and other severe conditions in some people, despite the absence of prior medical dispositions.
+Similarly, formaldehyde and arsenic used to treat harvested bamboo can cause breathing problems and severe conditions in some people, despite the absence of prior medical dispositions.

 Are There Other Disadvantages to Growing Bamboo?